mrrahbarnia/Docker-visualizer/README.md

 # Docker visualizer
- I would like to use dockersamples/visualizer:stable to visualize the containers of my swarm
+ I would like to use dockersamples/visualizer:stable image to visualize the containers of my swarm